(This page revised January 30, 2017)

 The front end assembly differs between the Snorkel and PFM, and there are two versions for the Snorkel.

 Snorkel: Unscrew the nib unit from the section.
-The Point Holder Gasket will be in one of two places: it might stick to the distal end of the nib collar, or it might remain in the section.
+The Point Holder Gasket will be in one of two places: it might stick to the back end of the nib collar, or it might remain in the section.
 Remove it and discard it.
 (If it’s in the section, use the fine-pointed dental pick to remove it.)
 Here are the parts of a Snorkel’s section and guts, disassembled as they should be at this point:

 If your Snorkel has a “TRIUMPH” point, it is usually inadvisable to disassemble the nib unit.
 If the pen has an open nib, knock the nib and feed out of the nib collar as shown here: